ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Experiments Analysis

-We provide the skill visualization and corresponding skill exploration (AKD) of the two most competitive baselines, APS~\cite{aps} and CIC~\cite{cic-nips}, in Figure \ref{cicaps}.
-The visualization and skill AKD of our ComSD are shown in Figure \ref{comsdvisual}.
-AKD is used to represent skill exploration (activity), which we define in Section \ref{section-4-3}.
+We provide the skill visualization and corresponding skill exploration level (AKD) of the two most competitive baselines, APS~\cite{aps} and CIC~\cite{cic-nips}, in Fig. \ref{cicaps}.
+The visualization and skill AKD of our ComSD are shown in Fig. \ref{comsdvisual}.
+AKD represents the state exploration (activity) of one skill, which we define in Section V-G.

-CIC is able to produce continuous movements of high exploration, but it can't generate behaviors at other activity levels (AKD range of CIC's skills is 7-10).
-In addition, CIC suffers from insufficient diversity, i.e., the generated skills are indistinguishable and homogeneous.
-CIC's skills all tend to achieve dynamic flipping, which is consistent with the good initial score on walker flip in skill combination (see Section \ref{section-4-2}).
-However, the low behavioral diversity makes it difficult for meta-controllers to learn ideal combinations for a competitive final score.

-APS can generate diverse robot skills, but it suffers from lazy exploration and also can't generate behaviors at different activity levels (AKD range of APS's skills is 0-2).
-Compared with CIC, the higher diversity allows the meta-controller to partially complete downstream tasks, which coincides with the upward trend of APS training curves (see Section \ref{section-4-2}).
-However, the poor exploration causes poor performance of APS in skill finetuning, simultaneously.

-In summary, previous advanced methods can't provide a good balance between behavioral exploration and diversity, thus failing to exhibit competitive results across different downstream adaptation evaluations.
+CIC is able to produce continuous and dynamic movements of high exploration, but it can't generate behaviors at other activity levels (AKD range of CIC's skills is 8-10).
+In addition, CIC suffers from insufficient skill diversity, i.e., the generated skills are indistinguishable and homogeneous.
+CIC's skills all tend to achieve dynamic flipping, which is consistent with the good initial score on 'Walker flip' in skill combination (Fig. \ref{skillcombination}).
+However, the low skill diversity makes it difficult for meta-controllers to find a better combination for competitive final scores.
+APS can generate non-homogeneous robot skills, but it suffers from lazy state exploration and also can't generate behaviors at different activity levels (AKD range of APS's skills is 0-2).
+Compared with CIC, the higher skill diversity allows the meta-controller to partially complete downstream tasks in skill combination, which coincides with the upward trend of APS training curves (Fig. \ref{skillcombination}).
+However, poor exploration causes poor performance in skill finetuning, simultaneously.
+In summary, previous advanced methods can't provide a good balance between state exploration and skill diversity, thus failing to exhibit competitive results across different kinds of adaptation evaluations.

 By contrast, our ComSD can produce diverse behaviors at different exploratory levels (AKD range of ComSD's skills is 0-10), including flipping, lying down, struggling at different speeds, various postures, and so on.
 ComSD's huge superiority in behavioral quality explains why it achieves state-of-the-art adaptation performance across both kinds of downstream tasks, while other methods cannot.
+We further provide the skill videos in \url{https://github.com/liuxin0824/ComSD}.